finscn/fast-dataview/README.md

 ### Known Issue

-FastDataView doesn't check the length of buffer in the data getter/setter.
+* It doesn't check the length of buffer in the data getter/setter.
+* Only support big endian.